olalamichelle/Database-System/Chapter1.md

 	* Atomicaity: without actions on the data to be performed partially but not completely

-## This book teachs:
+## This book contains:
-design BD system
+- design BD system
-write program in various language associated with a DBMS implement a DBMS
+- write program in various language associated with a DBMS
+- implement a DBMS

 ## What is DB?
 a collection of information over a long period of time